 (Or, how and why does lavender essential oil work?)

-Lavender oil (Lavandula angustifolia) is one of the most commonly used essential oils.
+Lavender oil (Lavandula angustifolia) is one of the most commonly used essential oils for stress and anxiety.
 In fact, it may be the most popular essential oil on the market, due to both its efficacy and its pleasing scent.
 Although the use of lavender oil is ubiquitous, to most, its mechanisms of action — the hows and whys of the way it works — still remain a mystery.

-The short answer is, “yes.”
+The short answer is, “yes” -- lavender oil does decrease feelings of anxiety and stress.
 How well it works, however, depends on multiple variables, in particular the specific use case and the quality of the essential oil itself.
 According to multiple scientific studies, lavender essential oil can be an effective treatment option for anxiety (1), as long as the oils constituent chemical makeup is unadulterated and in the correct ratios to make it so.
 Understanding an essential oil’s chemical makeup and ensuring that it contains all of the proper constituents — and nothing that it shouldn’t — is one of the most important factors to consider when purchasing an essential oil.

-What does the scientific community say about lavender oil’s effects?
+What does the scientific community say about lavender oil’s effects on anxiety?

-Quality and consistency of lavender oil can make or break efficacy
+Quality and consistency of lavender oil can make or break its efficacy for treating anxiety and stress

 What we have found is that essential oils are complex materials.
 Even variables like seasonality and other natural factors can make the essence of each plant unique and changeable month to month and year over year.
 For example, the same Lavandula angustifolia grown at a higher altitude tends to be more useful for sleep disorders, anxiety and other calming effects.
 The same plant at a lower altitude will contain slightly more of the alcohols, making the oil slightly more effective in the treatment of wounds, while remaining an effective anxiolytic agent.